kotaniko/dual-imaging_RaspberryOS/README.md

 ## Scripts

 * createRamdisk.sh
-    - create ramdisk
+    - creates ramdisk at /tmp/ram

 * demo_video.sh
-    - script used in the demonstration
+    - script used in the demonstration video